-4-Wire CS Mode Without a Busy Indicator
+4-Wire CS Mode

 This interface option is useful when one or more ADCs are connected to an SPI-compatible digital host.
-Figure 54 shows the connection diagram for single ADC, Figure 56 shows the connection diagram for two ADCs.
+Figure 46 shows the connection diagram for single ADC, Figure 48 shows the connection diagram for two ADCs.

-Figure 54.
-Connection Diagram: Single ADC with 4-Wire CS Mode Without a Busy Indicator
+Figure 46.
+Connection Diagram: Single ADC with 4-Wire CS Mode

-In this interface option, DIN is controlled by the digital host and functions as $\overline{CS}$ .
-As shown in Figure 55, with DIN high, a CONVST rising edge selects $\overline{CS}$ mode, forces DOUT to 3-state, samples the input signal, and causes the device to enter a conversion phase.
+In this interface option, DIN is controlled by the digital host and functions as \overline{CS} .
+As shown in Figure 47, with DIN high, a CONVST rising edge selects \overline{CS} mode, forces DOUT to 3-state, samples the input signal, and causes the device to enter a conversion phase.
 In this interface option, CONVST must be held at a high level from the start of the conversion until all data bits are read.
 Conversion is done with the internal clock and continues regardless of the state of DIN.
-As a result, DIN (functioning as $\overline{CS}$ ) can be pulled low to select other devices on the board.
-However, DIN must be pulled high before the minimum conversion time ( $t{conv-min}$ ) elapses and remains high until the maximum possible conversion time ( $t{conv-max}$ ) elapses.
-A high level on DIN at the end of the conversion ensures the device does not generate a busy indicator.
+As a result, DIN (functioning as \overline{CS}) can be pulled low to select other devices on the board.
+However, DIN must be pulled high before the minimum conversion time ($t{conv-min}$) elapses and remains high until the maximum possible conversion time ($t{conv-max}$) elapses.

-Figure 55.
-Interface Timing Diagram: Single ADC with 4-Wire CS Mode Without a Busy Indicator
+Figure 47.
+Interface Timing Diagram: Single ADC with 4-Wire CS Mode

 When conversion is complete, the device enters acquisition phase and powers down.
-DIN (functioning as $\overline{\text{CS}}$ ) can be brought low after the maximum conversion time ( $t{\text{conv-max}}$ ) elapses.
+DIN (functioning as $\overline{\text{CS}}$) can be brought low after the maximum conversion time ($t{\text{conv-max}}$) elapses.
 On the DIN falling edge, DOUT comes out of 3-state and the device outputs the MSB of the data.
 The lower data bits are output on subsequent SCLK falling edges.
 Data are valid on both SCLK edges.
 Data are valid on both edges of SCLK and can be captured on either edge.
 However, a digital host capturing data on the SCLK falling edge can achieve a faster reading rate (provided $t{h{\text{CK}},\text{DO}}$ is acceptable).
 DOUT goes to 3-state after the 18th SCLK falling edge or when DIN goes high, whichever occurs first.

-As shown in Figure 56, multiple devices can be hooked together on the same data bus.
-In this case, as shown in Figure 57, the DIN of the second device (functioning as CS for the second device) can go low after the first device data are read and the DOUT of the first device is in 3-state.
+As shown in Figure 48, multiple devices can be hooked together on the same data bus.
+In this case, as shown in Figure 49, the DIN of the second device (functioning as CS for the second device) can go low after the first device data are read and the DOUT of the first device is in 3-state.